Hotel target market segmentation: types of travellers in the hotel industry

 These are some of the main types of tourists you might segment into your hotel target market – each, of course, have many independent characteristics (e.g. location, income, etc.) that influence their travel trends and behaviours.

-When defining your hotel target market, you will need to do a deep dive quite far in order to reach more specific target markets that less competitors are going after.
+When defining your hotel target market, you will need to do a deep dive to reach more specific target markets that fewer competitors are going after.

 Explore the different types of tourist groups that we listed above to identify your main target markets and then drill down further to define specific segments.